geoffreypi/strand-game/docs/design-v2.md

 2. **Collision behavior:** What happens when molecules bump into each other?
 3. **Molecule spawning:** Continuous flow?
 Player-controlled?
 Resource management?

+**Protein Folding:**
+1. **Folding mechanism:** Automatic based on sequence?
+Player-controlled?
+Energy minimization?
+2. **Folding rules:** What determines which amino acid sequences fold into which shapes?
+3. **No self-overlap:** How do we enforce and visualize this constraint?
+4. **Stability:** Can proteins unfold?
+Do they need to maintain shape?
+5. **Shape recognition:** How do proteins recognize and interact with complementary shapes?

-**Machine Mechanics:**
+**Protein-as-Machine Mechanics:**
+1. **Initial bootstrap:** What machines does the player start with?
+Pre-made proteins?
+Simple manual tools?
-1. **Interaction range:** How do machines detect/grab molecules?
+2. **Interaction range:** How do folded proteins detect and act on molecules?
-2. **Locking vs. flowing:** Do machines hold molecules still, or do they keep drifting?
-3. **Machine types needed:** What minimal set of machines creates interesting possibilities?
-   - Anchors (stop motion)?
-   - Guides/rails (direct motion)?
-   - Processors (transform molecules)?
-   - Splitters (separate DNA strands)?
-   - Joiners (combine molecules)?
+3. **Catalysis:** How do enzyme proteins speed up or enable reactions?
+4. **Specificity:** How do we ensure proteins only interact with correct targets?
+5. **Degradation:** Do proteins wear out?
+Need to be replaced?

 **Transcription/Translation Mechanics:**
+1. **RNA Polymerase (protein):** How does it mechanically unzip DNA and produce RNA?
+2. **Ribosome (protein complex):** How does it read mRNA codons and produce proteins?
-1. **Strand separation:** How does DNA unzip during transcription?
+3. **Strand separation:** How does DNA unzip during transcription?
-2. **Complementary pairing:** Automatic or player-controlled?
+4. **Complementary pairing:** Automatic or requires specific protein catalysis?
-3. **Directional constraints:** How do 3'→5' / 5'→3' directions affect mechanics?
+5. **Directional constraints:** How do 3'→5' / 5'→3' directions affect mechanics?
-4. **Codon reading:** How does ribosome process mRNA?
-Real genetic code or simplified?
+6. **Codon reading:** Real genetic code or simplified?

 **Throughput & Optimization:**
 1. **Multiple molecules:** How many can be in flight simultaneously?
 2. **Timing challenges:** Molecules arriving at different times
 3. **Bottlenecks:** What creates interesting optimization problems?
 4. **Scaling:** How does complexity scale with production requirements?
+5. **Recursive production:** How to build proteins that build better proteins?

 ### Next Steps